 The best spin bikes have special pedals to keep you safe while you’re moving.
 A regular exercise bike can have a plain one, like a casual bicycle.
 Spin bikes are meant for moving quickly under high intensity, so they have specialty cages to hold your feet in place.

 The cage design allows the spin bike rider to pull on the pedals as well as push down.
 Normally the cage pedal, a standard of many models, can be replaced by changing the crank to a cleat, most commonly Shimano Pedaling Dynamics (SPD) which has been the standard cleat design since the 1990s.
-This is more favored by the keen cyclist.
+This is more favored by keen cyclists.

 If you’re mimicking a spin class at home, be prepared to sweat.
 Most classes at the gym are 45-60 minutes long, but of course, you can adjust that time.
 In a study of 40-minute spin classes (with 10 minutes each of cool down and warm up), participants reduced BMI and body fat percentage by over 50 percent more than other kinds of aerobic exercise.